• Skip to primary navigation

 1. Whip the cream in a bowl until thick peaks form.
 In another bowl, whisk the cream cheese to soften it and then transfer the cheese into the bowl with the cream.
 Add the icing sugar and vanilla essence and mix well to combine.

-• Top tip for getting the cheesecake out of the tin easily is to turn the base upside down so that the lip of the base is facing downwards.
-This way the cheesecake will just slide off easily without getting stuck on the lip.
+• The top tip for getting the cheesecake out of the tin easily is to turn the base upside down so that the lip of the base is facing downwards.
+This way the cheesecake will slide off easily without getting stuck on the lip.

 • You could also assemble this cheesecake directly into your serving dish.